 Doctors are also human.
 They make honest mistakes.
 The complexity of science, health, and disease is beyond more than most of us know or understand.
 Unfortunately, it takes survivors like myself and their loved ones of those lost to raise their voices for awareness of these less common, but all too real diseases.

 After my diagnosis, I learned that have I had lost an undeveloped twin.
 Yes, my newborn daughter was the surviving twin of a complete twin molar pregnancy.
 High bCG level is a clear indicator of this disease or its cancer.
 I remember one of the doctors popping in as I was having this near-death hemorrhage, and it was like a light bulb went off in his head.
 He ordered bCG blood draw stat.
 For your reference: an hCG level of anything above 25mlU/ml is considered positive for pregnancy.
 As it turns out, my levels were over 221,000mlU/ml.
 I ended up with lung metastasis in my right lung (metastasizes from uterus to the lungs to the liver and finally the brain).
-It is now believed that the choriocarcinoma had been fully gestated at around 25 weeks into my pregnancy.
+It is now believed that the choriocarcinoma had been fully gestated at around 25 (between 17-29 weeks) weeks into my pregnancy.
 My baby and I are very fortunate to be alive.

 My advice to you after all of this medical turmoil is to be your own advocate.
 You know your body and you know when something is wrong.
 It doesn't matter what the greatest doctors tell you because if I had listened, I would not be alive today.
 Choriocarcinoma is very fast and aggressive moving and my time was very limited, if I had not bled to death first.
 Unfortunately, many are not taken seriously and do not have a second chance.
 Some are questioned with their mental capacity, even threatened with mental health disorders, to the point where they lose their ability to advocate for themselves.

 Stand up for your body, your health.
 Be your own advocate.
 Do your own research.
 Seek out others with your situation.
 With social media, this can be very easy and so beneficial.
 Get second, third, even fourth opinions.
-The old saying, 'You're better to be safe than sorry," fits very snug.
+The old saying, ''You're better to be safe than sorry," fits very snug.
 It could save your life.